Subjective-Aligned Dataset and Metric for Text-to-Video Quality Assessment: Related Works

 Besides the aforementioned metrics, VQA models can also be used for the evaluation of text-generated videos.
-BVQA~\cite{li2022blindly} transfers knowledge from Image Quality Assessment (IQA) databases and then trains on the target VQA database.
+BVQA~\cite{li2022blindly} transfers knowledge from Image Quality Assessment (IQA) databases and then trains on the target VQA database, \eg, KoNVid-1k\cite{hosu2017konstanz}.
 SimpleVQA~\cite{sun2022deep} extracts spatial and motion features to regress to the final score.
-FAST-VQA~\cite{wu2022fast} proposes ``fragments'' as a novel sampling strategy and the Fragment Attention Network (FANet) to accommodate fragments as inputs. ~\cite{gao2023vdpve, dong2023light, kou2023stablevqa, zhang2023advancing} are works for the evaluation of enhanced videos and digital humans.
-DOVER~\cite{wu2023dover} proposes to view the quality assessment problem from the technical perspective and the aesthetic perspective, while BVQI~\cite{wu2023bvqi} and MaxVQA~\cite{wu2023explainable} integrates text prompts (\eg, good, bad) into VQA.
-With the development of LLMs and Multi-modal Large Language Models (MLLM), researchers have started to leverage the advantages of MLLMs to solve VQA problems, as they have trained on massive data.
+FAST-VQA~\cite{wu2022fast} proposes ``fragments'' as a novel sampling strategy and the fragment attention network to accommodate fragments as inputs. ~\cite{gao2023vdpve, dong2023light, kou2023stablevqa, zhang2023advancing, zhang2024reduced, zhou2024light,zhou2024thqa} are works for the evaluation of enhanced videos and digital humans.
+DOVER~\cite{wu2023dover} proposes to view the quality assessment problem from technical and aesthetic perspectives, while BVQI~\cite{wu2023bvqi} and MaxVQA~\cite{wu2023explainable} integrate text prompts (\eg, good, bad) into VQA.
+With the development of Multi-modal Large Language Models (MLLMs), researchers have started to leverage MLLMs to solve VQA problems, as they have been trained on massive data.
 Q-Bench~\cite{wu2023qbench} proves that MLLMs can address preliminary low-level visual tasks.
-Q-Align~\cite{wu2023qalign} proposes to train MLLMs using text-defined levels (\eg, fine, poor, excellent) and achieves SOTA results on both IQA and VQA tasks.
+Q-Align~\cite{wu2023qalign} proposes to train a MLLM using text-defined levels (\eg, fine, poor) and achieves SOTA results on IQA and VQA tasks.
 Though many VQA models have been proposed, they are originally designed for natural videos and do not consider text-video alignment.